| Abigail McShinsky | July 26, 2017 |

 Iodine is “an essential nonmetallic trace element that exists in nature as elemental iodine or iodide” (Fortify Your Life 160).
 As we mentioned, it is most notably responsible for the production of our thyroid hormones.

 The thyroid is located in the lower front of your neck, and our thyroid hormones are produced there.
 According to Doctor Low Dog, “There are two primary thyroid hormones, named for how many iodine molecules they contain: T4 has four iodine molecules and T3...has three.”
 Clearly, without enough iodine, we can’t manufacture these hormones, and that can spell trouble: Thermoregulation is a key function of the thyroid.
 What is that, you may be saying?
 It is the maintenance and regulation of our body temperature.
 The thyroid is also involved in metabolism maintenance, as well as cellular growth.

 It is important that we get adequate amounts of iodine throughout all stages of our lives.
 For instance, iodine is vital during pregnancy to ensure proper brain development of the baby, and thyroid hormones are also responsible for the formation of the protective coating surrounding the baby’s nerves, called myelin.
-Science is also beginning to look at prenatal iodine levels and their connection to IQ and cognition in children (read more about this in Fortify Your Life by Dr. Low Dog!).
+Science is also beginning to look at prenatal iodine levels and their connection to IQ and cognition in children (read more about in Fortify Your Life by Dr. Low Dog!).